corlder/PMR-baseline-VL-BERT/readme.md

 # VL-BERT for PMR
 This is a baseline model of PMR based on VL-BERT, which is adapted from [this repo](https://github.com/jackroos/VL-BERT), many thanks to the authors for open source resource.
 ## Requirements
-Follow the [instruction](https://github.com/jackroos/VL-BERT#prepare) to install the requirements, but please note that `Apex` is neccessary to training with our code.
+Follow the [instruction](https://github.com/jackroos/VL-BERT#prepare) to install the requirements, but please note that `Apex` is necessary to training with our code.
 ## Data
 Please arrange the data in `data/` as follows. `images/` is the directory of `images.zip` after unzipping.
 ```